haghanim/FootballStatsWebsite/README.md

 We are Yuan, Alan, Mark, and Niko, and welcome to our app.
 YAMN allows you to analyze a variety of football statistics of the big 5 European Leagues + Champions and Europa league, and view analytics of players, teams, and each league as a whole.

+Our app uses react.
 Take the following steps to set up web application:

 1. Cd into both the client and server folders, and run 'npm install'.
 This will download any dependencies we need for our application.
 2. From both the client and server run 'npm start'.
 This will start our web application.